 - purchasing a property with an adult child;

 - using the family home as security for a loan;

 - granny flat arrangements.

-The older person and the adult child usually agree that, in exchange for the older person passing on their property or the proceeds of the sale of their home to their adult child, they A document that sets out what a person wants to happen to their money and other property after they die. be cared for, if and when they need it.
+The older person and the adult child usually agree that, in exchange for the older person passing on their property or the proceeds of the sale of their home to their adult child, they will be cared for, if and when they need it.

 While these arrangements can be successful for both parties, often little thought is given to how to resolve issues if things go wrong.
 Often, the older person trusts their child and believes they will do the right thing if a disagreement occurs.
 So, the older person often does not seek independent legal advice before entering into an arrangement with an adult child.